 - benefits diverse career paths—especially those that have an international component as well as jobs in communications, education, government, health services, law, marketing, and social services

-Outside of class, you can get involved with organizations such as the Spanish Club and Sigma Delta Pi (National Collegiate Hispanic Honor Society).
-If you want to practice your Spanish-language skills on a daily basis, you can choose to live in the Romance Language House, a special wing within Missouri Hall reserved for students studying Spanish, French, Italian, or Portuguese.
-And Truman offers study-abroad programs to places like Salamanca, Spain, which provide an opportunity to immerse yourself in Spanish culture.
+You can get involved with student organizations such as Sigma Delta Pi (National Collegiate Hispanic Honor Society), and you can choose to live in the Romance Language House, a special wing within Missouri Hall reserved for students studying Spanish, French, Italian, or Portuguese.
+Truman also offers study-abroad programs to places like Salamanca, Spain, where you can immerse yourself in Spanish culture.